TheFriendlyTwin/project-music-and-health-survey/README.md

 ## Dataset
-The dataset was extracted in kaggle, and the data collection was managed by Catherine Rasgaitis, through a form with generic questions regarding musical background and listening habits and mental health symptoms.
+The dataset was extracted in Kaggle, and the data collection was managed by Catherine Rasgaitis, through a form with generic questions regarding musical background and listening habits, and mental health symptoms.

 Columns:
-- Timestamp - Date and time when form was submitted
+- Timestamp - Date and time when the form was submitted
 - Age - Respondent's age
 - Primary streaming service - Respondent's primary streaming service
 - Hours per day - Number of hours the respondent listens to music per day